MilesCranmer/PySR/README.md

 - [ ] Use NN to generate weights over all probability distribution conditional on error and existing equation, and train on some randomly-generated equations
 - [ ] Add GPU capability?
      - Not sure if possible, as binary trees are the real bottleneck.
-- [ ] Performance:
-    - Use an enum for functions instead of storing them?
 - [ ] Idea: use gradient of equation with respect to each operator (perhaps simply add to each operator) to tell which part is the most "sensitive" to changes.
 Then, perhaps insert/delete/mutate on that part of the tree?
 - [ ] For hierarchical idea: after running some number of iterations, do a search for "most common pattern".
 Then, turn that subtree into its own operator.
 - [ ] Additional degree operators?